HBO (Canadian TV channel): Acquired programming

 Notable HBO original programming not currently seen on HBO in Canada includes some non-English language programming (including most programs commissioned by HBO Latino), and certain HBO Sports programs including Real Sports with Bryant Gumbel and the NFL Films co-production Hard Knocks (the latter currently being available on DAZN as part of its Canadian NFL rights deal).
-HBO Canada also has not aired Sesame Street throughout the periods where HBO or HBO Max have held U.S. first-run rights, though Crave picked up second-run streaming rights to the series in 2022; new episodes of the show continue to air in Canada on Corus' Treehouse TV with repeats airing on American PBS stations.
+HBO Canada also has not aired Sesame Street throughout the periods where HBO or Max have held American first-run rights, though Crave picked up second-run streaming rights to the series in 2022; new episodes of the show continue to air in Canada on Corus' Treehouse TV with repeats airing on the American PBS stations.

-From time to time the channel has aired acquired programs which air on other U.S. channels, such as You Me Her from Audience Network (coincidentally later co-owned with HBO under AT&T before being shut down in 2020), though this series later moved to Crave's main channel.
+From time to time the channel has aired acquired programs which air on other American channels, such as You Me Her from Audience Network (coincidentally later co-owned with HBO under AT&T before being shut down in 2020), though this series later moved to Crave's main channel.